Sustainability

 Career Autonomy E-Learning

-We conducted e-learning aimed at all employees, and more than 4,000 employees participated.
+Since FY2022, we have conducted e-learning aimed at all employees, and more than 4,000 employees have participated thus far.
 They studied the following topics as the basic knowledge necessary for thinking about their own career independently.

 • Career ownership and careers in an era of 100-year life expectancy